arturcarvalho/tutorial-1/README.md

     hammer generate page home /

-This will do two things:
+This does two things:

-- create `/web/src/pages/HomePage/HomePage.js`.
+- Creates `/web/src/pages/HomePage/HomePage.js`.
 Hammer takes the name you specified as the first argument, capitalizes it, and appends "Page" to construct your new page component.
-- add a `<Route>` in `/web/Routes.js` that maps the path `/` to the new _HomePage_ page.
+- Adds a `<Route>` in `/web/src/Routes.js` that maps the path `/` to the new _HomePage_ page.

 > If you look in Routes you'll notice that we're referencing a component, `HomePage`, that isn't imported anywhere.
 Hammer automatically imports all pages in the Routes file since we're going to need to reference them all anyway.
 It saves a potentially huge `import` declaration from cluttering up our routes file.